Published: Oct 24, 2023Time to read: 6mins Category: Learning

-The road to building a continuous learning culture can be long and potentially filled with potholes if you don’t have an effective strategy in place.
-To navigate over these organizational potholes, L&D departments must keep pace with the speed of business and advancements in technology to offer solutions that truly fit today’s modern learner.
+The road to building a continuous learning culture can be long and filled with potholes.
+Without an effective strategy in place, learning and development (L&D) teams may struggle to navigate around obstacles to employee development.
+L&D departments must keep pace with the speed of business and advancements in technology to offer solutions that truly fit today’s learners.

 Continuous Learning Is the Key

 Having an effective professional development strategy is critical to your organization’s success.
 Employees want to improve their knowledge and develop their skills, and they’re willing to seek new employment opportunities to do so.
 In fact, LinkedIn’s 2023 Workforce Learning Report found that three of the top five reasons workers leave a position revolve around employees’ desire to grow in their careers.
 That same report also found that the number one way organizations can work to improve retention is to provide more learning opportunities.